SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Character Points) but time for surgery.
 The character pays the cybernetic implant cost with Funds or credits, including the cost of adding any Special Abilities, and goes through the surgery installation process (see the next section).
-Characters may lower the cost and the surgery diﬃculty by taking Disadvantages.
-Instead of getting bonus Character Points for opting for more restrictions, Disadvantages lower the surgery and price diﬃculty each by 3 times the rank in the Disadvantage, with a minimum diﬃculty of 10.
+Characters may lower the cost and the surgery difficulty by taking Disadvantages.
+Instead of getting bonus Character Points for opting for more restrictions, Disadvantages lower the surgery and price difficulty each by 3 times the rank in the Disadvantage, with a minimum difficulty of 10.
 If using credits, reduce the cost by 10% per rank, with a minimum cost of 10,000 credits.
 The player also needs to pay the Character Point cost of the Special Ability plus a number of Character Points equal to the base surgery